Miles Johns: Ultimate Fighting Championship

 Johns faced Dan Argueta on September 23, 2023, at UFC Fight Night 228.
 He won the fight via unanimous decision.
 On November 15, 2023, Johns was suspended by Nevada Athletic Commission for a failed drug test after testing positive for the anabolic steroid turinabol.
 He was fined $2,300 and $157.04 in prosecution fees, with the bout being overturned to a no contest.
 He is suspended for four and the half months and will be eligible to return on February 6, 2024.

 Johns faced Cody Gibson, replacing injured Davey Grant, on March 23, 2024, at UFC on ESPN 53.
 He won the bout by unanimous decision.

 Johns faced Douglas Silva de Andrade on June 15, 2024, at UFC on ESPN 58.
 He won the fight by unanimous decision.

 Johns was scheduled to face Cody Garbrandt on October 12, 2024 at UFC Fight Night 247.
 However, the bout was moved to UFC Fight Night 247 on November 9, 2024, for unknown reasons.
 In turn, Garbrandt withdrew from the bout due to undisclosed reasons and the bout was scrapped.

 Johns faced Felipe Lima in a featherweight bout on December 14, 2024 at UFC on ESPN 63.
 He lost the fight by unanimous decision.

 Johns made his return to bantamweight and faced Jean Matsumoto on August 9, 2025 at UFC on ESPN 72.
 He lost the fight by split decision.

 Johns was scheduled to face Muin Gafurov on November 1, 2025 at UFC Fight Night 263.
 After Gafurov withdrew for undisclosed reasons, Johns was rebooked to fight Daniel Marcos the following week on November 8, 2025 at UFC Fight Night 264.
 Johns lost the fight via a rear-naked choke submission in the second round.

+Johns was scheduled to face promotional newcomer Jessie Rosas on August 8, 2026 at UFC Fight Night 284.
+However, Rosas withdrew due to a forehead wound and was replaced by Gianni Vázquez, rejoining the promotion after being released earlier in the year.
+Johns won the fight by technical knockout in the first round.